-We have audited the financial statements of Core Assets Corp. (the "Company"), which comprise the statements of financial position as at September 30, 2022 and 2021, and the statements of operations and comprehensive loss, changes in equity and cash flows for the years then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Core Assets Corp. (the "Company"), which comprise the statements of financial position as at September 30, 2023 and 2022 and the statements of operations and comprehensive loss, changes in equity and cash flows for the years ended September 30, 2023 and 2022, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying financial statements present fairly, in all material respects the financial position of the Company as at September 30, 2022 and 2021, and its financial performance and its cash flows for the years then ended in accordance with International Financial Reporting Standards (IFRS).
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as at September 30, 2023 and 2022 and its financial performance and its cash flows for the years ended September 30, 2023 and 2022 in accordance with International Financial Reporting Standards ("IFRS").